medisant/Sbpreise-1.19.x/README.md

 # Sbpreise-1.19.x

-This mod is an implementation of sbpreise.de inside your minecraft client.
+This mod is an implementation of sbpreise.de inside your minecraft client (fabric).
 The data is directly fetched from their website.

 ## What does this mod?